Nifrec/eser/README.md

   encode.

 ## What is where
+* `StreamGrids/Signoid`
+    Definition of Signoids.
+* `StreamGrids/States`
+    - Definition of StreamGrid states.
+        There represent are partially constructucted quotient types.
+    - Definition/computation allowed successor states.
+    - Functions to compute the normal forms of elements in states.
+* `StreamGrids/Suffix`
+    Tools for working with suffices of lists (that were not already in the stdlib).
 * `StreamGrids/Card`
     Tools for working with sets of different cardinality as a dependent type.
     Basically multiplexing between (functions/lemmas about) `Fin n` and `ℕ`.